+Secrets to a successful visitor visa application.
 A lot of people who are applying for a Canadian visitor visa are nervous whether or not they will succeed.
 Will they get a visa?
 Will they get refused?
-After all, applying for a visitor visa can be nerve-wracking and confusing.
-To make matters a little easier, we will share some secrets to a successful visitor visa application.
+After all, applying for a visitor visa can be nerve-wracking.

 What You Need to Know About Canadian Visitor Visas

-When an immigration officer is processing a visa application, they usually have one big question in mind, “Will this applicant go back to their home country after they’ve finished their visit to Canada?”.
-This is a main concern especially if the applicant is from developing or underdeveloped countries because many of the visitors from those countries don’t want to go back.
+When an immigration officer is processing a visa application, all of them actually have one big question in their mind, “Will this applicant go back to their home country after they’ve finished their visit to Canada?”
+This will be our main concern especially if the applicant is from developing or underdeveloped countries because many of the visitors from those countries don’t go back.

 Cover Letter for Canadian Visa Application

 A cover letter is a key part of applying for a Canadian visitor visa.
-The cover letter for a Canadian visitor visa application should contain the following important pieces of information:
+A cover letter for a Canadian visitor visa application should contain the following important pieces of information:

 - The purpose of travel to the destination